garvinhicking/typo3-documentation-browsersync/README.md

 This project depends on the ability to execute Docker Containers on your host.

+You can also use Podman, if you prefer.
+Replace the `docker` commands with `podman` in that case.

 Via GitHub Actions, this project creates a Docker Container on ghcr.io via a multi-stage build process.